Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Semantic Segmentation Tasks

 \subsection{Skin Cancer Segmentation}

 Skin cancer is one of the most prevalent cancers globally, and melanoma—known for its high fatality rate among cutaneous malignancies—necessitates early detection to reduce mortality~\citet{codella_skin_2018}.
 The International Skin Imaging Collaboration (ISIC) organizes an annual challenge comprising multiple tasks.
 In the 2018 edition, the challenge included lesion segmentation, feature detection, and disease classification; in this study, we focus on lesion segmentation.
 The original dataset was divided into a training set of 2,594 images, a validation set of 100 images, and a holdout test set of 1,000 images.
-To construct an ID dataset, we merged these subsets and randomly repartitioned them into 2,155 images for training, 539 for validation, and 1,000 for evaluation.
+To ensure that the entire dataset comes from the same distribution, we merged these subsets and randomly repartitioned them into 2,155 images for training, 539 for validation, and 1,000 for evaluation.

 We trained the UNeXt architecture using the implementation from \url{https://github.com/jeya-maria-jose/UNeXt-pytorch}.
 As with the BUSI dataset, we kept the original hyperparameters from~\citet{valanarasu_unext_2022}.
 We resized all images to $512\times512$ and used the Adam optimizer with an initial learning rate of 0.0001 and a momentum of 0.9.
 We applied a cosine annealing scheduler to decay the learning rate to 0.00001.
 The loss function combined 0.5 times binary cross-entropy with Soft Dice loss.
 We trained the model for 400 epochs with a batch size of 8.